First Time User? Sign Up Now

 Prognostic factors for RCC include the following:

 The primary prognostic factor for RCC is stage of disease.
 In 304 children and adolescents with RCC identified in the National Cancer Data Base, the median age was 13 years; 39% of patients presented with localized stage I disease, 16% with stage II disease, 33% with stage III disease, and 12% with stage IV disease.
-Five-year overall survival (OS) was 100% for patients with stage I and stage II disease, 71% for stage III disease, and 8% for stage IV disease.
+The 5-year overall survival (OS) rates were 100% for patients with stage I and stage II disease, 71% for stage III disease, and 8% for stage IV disease.
 Age and sex had no significant impact on survival.
 Survival was negatively impacted by increasing tumor size (P < .001), positive nodal status (P = .001), and higher pathologic stage (P < .001).
 The data attained in this article from the National Cancer Data Base are limited, as some patient details are not available and follow up is incomplete.
 Tumor size of 4 cm or smaller may or may not impact survival and local lymph node involvement may not be as significant in children.

 An important difference between the outcomes in children and adults with RCC is the prognostic significance of local lymph node involvement.
-Adults presenting with RCC and involved lymph nodes have a 5-year OS of approximately 20%, but the literature suggests that 72% of children with RCC and local lymph node involvement at diagnosis (without distant metastases) survive their disease.
+Adults presenting with RCC and involved lymph nodes have a 5-year OS rate of approximately 20%, but the literature suggests that 72% of children with RCC and local lymph node involvement at diagnosis (without distant metastases) survive their disease.
 In another series of 49 patients from a population-based cancer registry, the findings were similar.
 In this series, 33% of the patients had papillary subtype, 22% had translocation type, 6% had clear-cell subtype, and 16% were unclassified.
-Survival at 5 years was 96% for patients with localized disease, 75% for patients with positive regional lymph nodes, and 33% for patients with distant metastatic RCC.
+The survival rates at 5 years were 96% for patients with localized disease, 75% for patients with positive regional lymph nodes, and 33% for patients with distant metastatic RCC.

 Clinical Features and Diagnostic Evaluation of RCC